go-chi/httprate/README.md

 package main

 import (
 	"net/http"

 	"github.com/go-chi/chi/v5"
 	"github.com/go-chi/chi/v5/middleware"
 	"github.com/go-chi/httprate"
 )

 func main() {
 	r := chi.NewRouter()
 	r.Use(middleware.Logger)

 	// Enable httprate request limiter of 100 requests per minute.
 	//
 	// In the code example below, rate-limiting is bound to the request IP address
 	// via the LimitByIP middleware handler.
 	//
 	// To have a single rate-limiter for all requests, use httprate.LimitAll(..).
 	//
-  // Please see _example/main.go for other more, or read the library code. r.Use(httprate.LimitByIP(100, 1*time.Minute))
+	// Please see _example/main.go for other more, or read the library code. r.Use(httprate.LimitByIP(100, time.Minute))

 	r.Get("/", func(w http.ResponseWriter, r *http.Request) {
 		w.Write([]byte("."))
 	})

 	http.ListenAndServe(":3333", r)
 }
 ```